 Slowly, things started to get better.
 The small changes gave people hope, and evidence for larger changes they needed senior leadership buy in for.

 Thanks to their efforts and persistence, things are much better now.
 After 6 months of struggle, totally new processes are in place that removed the vast majority of problems.
 Product is shipping fast again, and people are staying and growing.
 Yet, this only happened because managers decided to focus on what they could control.

-Conclusion: You have more control over low morale than you think
+You have more control over low morale than you think

 The easy way out is to give up and be as unhappy as those around you.
 Instead, what great leaders do is step up and do what they can to make a difference.